Search

 Course overview

-On this interdisciplinary degree we will encourage you to think independently as you work closely with experts from across the University.
+On this interdisciplinary degree we will encourage you to think independently as you work closely with experts from the Liberal Arts department and from across the University.
 In small groups you will explore challenging problems from different times and places, using a toolkit of emergent skills to create your own responses.
-This course is ideal for passionate students who want to learn across disciplines and build their degree around their interests and ambitions.
+This course is ideal for passionate students who want to learn across disciplines and build their degree around their own interests and unique ambitions.

-Expert tutors with a passion for liberal education lead the Liberal Arts modules.
+Dedicated expert tutors with a passion for liberal education lead the Liberal Arts modules.
 These modules focus on investigating key issues from multiple disciplinary perspectives and developing your critical thinking skills.
-You will learn how to analyse cutting-edge problems and to think independently as you evaluate evidence and interpretations.
+You will learn how to analyse cutting-edge problems and to think outside the box as you evaluate evidence and interpretations.
 These modules will also help you to build your primary and secondary research skills.
-We will ensure that you have the intellectual tools needed to undertake advanced undergraduate research by your final year.
-We will also prepare you to engage in different modules when you explore what Warwick has to offer across the arts, sciences, and social sciences.
+We will ensure that you have the intellectual tools needed to undertake advanced interdisciplinary undergraduate research by your final year.
+We will also prepare you to engage in different modules as you explore what Warwick has to offer across the humanities, arts, sciences, and social sciences, while discovering where you wish to develop your expertise.

 The skills you develop during your degree are as important as the course content.
 You will also have the opportunity to complete co-curricular certificates and short work placements.
 These will help you develop your professional skills, giving you the edge when it comes to your employability.
 You will have the support of our dedicated Employability and Placement Manager who provides one-to-one careers guidance.